 - a back end piece

-This naturally includes the blockchain itself and additional server databases and APIs (depending on your solution’s actual architecture).
+This naturally includes the blockchain itself, self-monitoring smart contracts, and additional server databases and APIs (depending on your solution’s actual architecture).

 - front end piece

-Let’s take a look at the tech side of things and think about the technology stack you will need to build a product that leverages all the benefits of blockchain in healthcare.
+Let’s take a look at the tech side of things and think about the technology stack you will need to design and build a product that leverages all the benefits of blockchain in healthcare.

 Blockchain tech stack